BulloRosso/VapiAgentsDashboard/readme.md

 # VAPI Example Cockpit

 A cockpit to view and control the current activity of VAPI voice agents.
+This cockpit is all about outbound agents, which are much more complicated than inbound agents (e. g. support bots).

+Code for the LinkedIn article https://www.linkedin.com/pulse/how-tame-flock-vapi-voice-agents-ralph-g%C3%B6llner-jfope/

+This is a minimal solution to demonstrate the usage of VAPI API endpoints:

 ![Architecture](/doc/doc-1.png)

+## Required: An Outbound Phone Number
+To be able to schedule alls you need to have an **outbound phone number** set up in VAPI.
+Phone calling requires the consent of the called person in most countries - expect some compliance work before you are able to use such a number!
+VAPI as of 2025 does not provied outbound numbers you have to resort to twilio.com or similar providers.

 ## Tech Stack
 * React/Vite/shadcn